DanSnow/typespec-events/.clinerules/memory-bank/activeContext.md

 - Adhering to naming conventions (e.g., `is` prefix for boolean functions) improves code clarity.
 - The project is progressing according to the plan outlined in `progress.md`.
 - Merging the emitter and library simplifies the project structure and development workflow.
+- **Passing emitter options in tests**: Emitter-specific options are passed within the `options` property of the `CompilerOptions` object provided to the test runner's `compileAndDiagnose` function.
+These options are then available in the emitter's `EmitContext.options`.
+- **Running tests with Moon**: Tests are run using `moon run typespec:test`.
+To update snapshots, the command `moon run typespec:test -- --update` is used.
+The `--` is necessary to pass arguments (`--update`) to the underlying test runner (Vitest) via Moon.
+- **Reviewing snapshots**: After running tests that modify snapshots, it is important to review the changes in the snapshot file (`test/__snapshots__/emitter.test.ts.snap`) to ensure they match the expected output before committing.